Buying an Existing NJ Franchise Business

 If the seller fails or overlooks notifying the franchisor before selling the franchise to you and fails to satisfy his/her pre-sale obligations to the franchisor, the franchisor can and likely will allege a breach of the franchise agreement and terminate your franchise, after you close.

-NJ franchise laws impose a commercially good faith standard in the conduct and affairs between a franchisor and franchisee.
+NJ franchise laws impose a commercial good-faith standard on the conduct and affairs between a franchisor and a franchisee.
 Accordingly, the franchisor must act in good faith when conditioning or refusing to approve a franchise transfer to you.

 When Purchasing a Franchise, You Need to Act With Caution!
 Don’t risk a costly mistake.
-Reach out to Mr. Niemann personally today, toll-free at (855) 376-5291 or email him personally today at fniemann@hnlawfirm.com to schedule a low cost and convenient consultation about your NJ franchise matter.
+Reach out to Mr. Niemann personally today at (732) 863-9900 or email him at fniemann@hnlawfirm.com to schedule a low-cost and convenient consultation about your NJ franchise matter.

 TESTIMONIAL